sematext/docs/docs/experience/user-satisfaction.md

 #### Apdex Score

 Given the above we can now calculate the Apdex score.
-This score is a ratio value of the number of satisfied and tolerating responses to the total number of responses made.
+This score is a ratio of the number of satisfied and tolerating responses to the total number of responses made.
 Each satisfied response counts as one, while each tolerating response counts as half a satisfied response.
 The score range is from 0 to 1, where 0 is the worst possible score, and 1 is the best possible score.

 The exact formula used is: